pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 npm i -g @pnp/cli-microsoft365
 ```

-Alternatively, you can get the latest release from Docker by executing:
+Or, you can get the latest release from Docker by executing:

 ```bash
 docker run --rm -it m365pnp/cli-microsoft365:latest
 ```

+## Need more info?

 If you need more help getting started or want more details about the commands, architecture, or project, go to [aka.ms/cli-m365](https://aka.ms/cli-m365).

+## Get in touch!

-If you see any room for improvement, please, don't hesitate to reach out to us either on [GitHub](https://github.com/pnp/cli-microsoft365/discussions), [Discord](https://discord.com/invite/7rfW4kg6B5), or [Twitter](https://twitter.com/climicrosoft365).
+If you see any room for improvement, please, don't hesitate to reach out to us either on [GitHub](https://github.com/pnp/cli-microsoft365/issues), [Discord](https://discord.com/invite/7rfW4kg6B5), or [Twitter](https://twitter.com/climicrosoft365).